pgardias/forgery-recognition/docs/index.md

 - 2 convolutional layers
 - Single output node (real/fake)
 - Model trained to minimize binary cross entropy loss (minimize ‘fakes’)

 Generator:
 - First dense layer (low resolution representation)
 - Reshaping layers for increasing resolution
 - Model updates when discriminator detects a fake

+Word and sentence generation is performed by generating one letter at a time using the letter-specific generator and appending these to form individual words, with whitespace appended for spaces.

 # References
 1. *Guyon, I. (1996).
 Handwriting synthesis from handwritten glyphs.
 In Proceedings of the Fifth International Workshop on Frontiers of Handwriting Recognition (pp. 140-153).*